Please read carefully before feeding.

 Start Slow - Know Their Portion Size

-These chews help keep your dog’s teeth clean.
+One real chew a day can help keep your dog’s teeth clean.
 A chew session under 10 minutes is more than sufficient.

 Supervise While Chewing